From "just purchase this" to structure: How AI is revolutionizing the specification of requirements

 Structure instead of queries: AI-supported requirement specification

-With the right use of AI, this process gap can be closed.
-FUTURA Smart puts AI exactly where it has the greatest impact: at the beginning.
+With the proper use of AI, this process gap can be closed.
+FUTURA Smart brings AI exactly where it has the greatest impact: at the beginning.

 What the AI agents do: